cozarkd/hugotest/content/docs/grid.md

 +++
-draft = false
-weight = 30
-description = "Flexible, fully responsive and ready to use" title = "Grid" bref = "Kube uses fully responsive, flexbox-enabled 12-column grid.
+bref = "Kube uses fully responsive, flexbox-enabled 12-column grid.
 You can combine or divide columns, nest them, center them horizontally or vertically, and do all sorts of things.
-Here are a few examples of what you can do with Kube's grid." toc = true
+Here are a few examples of what you can do with Kube's grid." description = "Flexible, fully responsive and ready to use" title = "Grid" toc = true weight = 30

 +++
 <div id="main">
   <h3 class="section-head" id="h-columns"><a href="#h-columns">Columns</a></h3>
   <p>Columns are building blocks for many websites.
 Here's how columns are formed in Kube, and here's how you can use them right away.</p>